emilywoods/matrix-calculations/ACs.md

 **Scenario: input matrix size is not a positive integer**
 When the user inputs the NxN matrix size
-And the value is not a positive integer
+And the value is not a positive integer between 1 - 10 (incl.)
 Then an error message is displayed
 And the user can retry
 And an error is raised if unsuccessful retry